 He wasn’t going to stand around pretending the company still existed – he recalls – thus Ludomedia ceases operations in 1997; even if the Dynabyte logo was absorbed by Bruno Boz’s multimedia company Virtual Edge, there was no actual team behind it.
 The Virtual Edge company scraped by a few years, releasing smaller titles for gaming magazines and edutainment software then it folded later in 2000.

 Even with the team dissolved, Caprelli did not really give up on the idea for Blood & Lace.
+He continues working on the game with another team, turning the origina 2D adventure into a sort of 2.5D project with 2D drawn characters that would move around in 3D environments.
 Later, he was recruited by the publishing company Giunti Editore to command a team to work on multimedia products and games.
 Naturally, Blood & Lace was the first idea he pitched.
 They gave the go-ahead and Caprelli starts working again on countess Cagliostro’s adventure, only to complete it several years later, in 2001.

-When I wonder if he ended up being actually satisfied with how Blood & Lace turned out, after five years in the pipeline, he answers with mixed feelings.
+When asked if he ended up being actually satisfied with how Blood & Lace turned out, after five years in the pipeline, he answers with mixed feelings.

 The team was costantly distracted by having to juggle too many things for their employer, never having the time to be completely devoted to the project.
-Also, Caprelli concludes that they were missing a more hands-on management: Giunti seemed fine in just letting the young team do their thing, usually leaving them alone to work on various projects, never bothering to check up on what they were doing.
+Also, Caprelli concludes that they really needed a more hands-on management: Giunti seemed fine in just letting the young team do their thing, usually leaving them alone to work on various projects, never bothering to check up on what they were actually doing.

-By the time Blood & Lace was finished and, finally, hit the stores, Caprelli had already left the team.
+By the time Blood & Lace was finished and, finally, hit the stores, Caprelli had already left the team and it would disband soon after, because of various miscommunication problem between Giunti and the programmers themselves.
 To no one’s surprise, the game, also because it came from a publisher that was more accustomed to selling books than videogames, went mostly unnoticed.

 Dynabyte is another typical story of Italian videogame development in the 90s: little money, few capitals, management problems and even more distribution and publishing drama.
 Still, the team made some very smart decisions, especially in securing a distribution deal with Core Design and successfully publishing an important title like The Big Red Adventure.
-Perhaps, if Core had stuck with Dynabyte, I would be writing a very different outcome: maybe the software house becoming a success story like Milestone.
+Perhaps, if Core had stuck with Dynabyte, the story would have a very different outcome: maybe the software house becoming a success story like Milestone.

 When I asked Paolo Costabel if he’s happy with how things turned out, he tells me that the games turned out pretty well and he’s especially proud that the various adventures he created, with the rest of the guys, are still played and enjoyed by many people around the world.
 Marco Caprelli also chimes in, saying the team did the best they could to cope with a small market and their talents managed to shine even through all the problems.
 Massimo Magnasciutti is more direct, as he’s wont to do, saying “they wanted us to be the Italian Ubisoft, while they didn’t even want to pay for a pizza if we happened to work overtime during the night!”.
 Bruno Boz still recalls that time with affection and still keeps all the art from Tequila & Boom-boom around his house.